davefernOS/Conversational_AI/README.md

 ## How To Run

-*Currently one one ngrok session can run so you must tunnel the front end once to extract your coordinates and then tunnel the back end and have the front end just through local host*
+*Currently only one ngrok session can run so you must tunnel the front end once to extract your coordinates and then tunnel the back end and have the front end just through local host*

 1. `./ngrok http 5000` and in another terminal `python front_end.py`
 2. Go to 0.0.0.0:5000 and get your coordinates